 A software developer spends a large amount of their time validating and debugging software.
 Traditionally, debuggers depict information in a text-based format.
-I implemented an open-source plugin for IntelliJ IDEA, which visualizes the program state as an object diagram during debugging.
-The following YouTube video demonstrates the use of the visual debugger.
+However, in my opinion, when there are many connected objects, a graphical representation during debugging is easier to comprehend.
+Thus, I implemented an open-source plugin for IntelliJ IDEA, which visualizes the program state as an object diagram during debugging.
+The following YouTube video demonstrates the use of the Visual Debugger.

 In many scenarios, graphical representations such as object diagrams are more understandable than textual representations when representing the state of an object-oriented system.
-You can see the different representations in the following screenshot, which includes an object diagram view for the debugging variables on the right.
+You can see the different representations in the following screenshot of a binary search tree, which includes an object diagram view for the stack frame variables on the right.